-- Relationships and Families - Religion, Peace and Conflict - Religion and Life (inc. the origins of the universe and life from religious and scientific perspectives). - The existence of God and Revelation (inc. arguments for the existence of God (and against) and revelation).
+- Relationships and Families

+- Religion, Peace and Conflict

+- Religion and Life (inc. the origins of the universe and life from religious and scientific perspectives).

+- Crime and Punishment

 Two exam papers taken at the end of Year 11, lasting 1 hour 45 minutes each.
 Both papers will contain a combination of short, medium and long answer questions (where marks will be gained from critical analysis).
 In Paper 1 you will answer questions about Christian and Muslim beliefs and practices, whilst in paper 2 you will answer questions regarding contemporary themes within British society in relation to Christian, Muslim and non-religious views.